-Acting for TV & Film is conducted in the James Dean Soundstage, utilizing high-definition film equipment to capture students as they gain invaluable experience performing oncamera.
-This class prepares actors for the challenges of working on a professional film set.
+Acting for TV & Film is conducted in the James Dean Soundstage, utilizing high-definition film equipment to capture students as they gain invaluable experience performing on-camera.
+This class provides students with the required skills, fundamentals and experience that an actor needs in order to successfully perform in front of a camera.
+It explores all facets of on-camera acting.

 Acting for TV & Film II is conducted in the James Dean Soundstage, utilizing high-definition film equipment to capture students as they gain invaluable experience performing on-camera.
-This classes focuses solely on on-camera scene work, with a minimum of four scenes per student.
+This classes focuses solely on on-camera scene work with a minimum of four scenes per student with single and multi-cam shots and shooting in a variety of locations.
+This class focuses on working with Directors to help bridge the gap between school training and entry into the Industry.
 (Second year only.)

-Improvisation provides students with a powerful acting tool that helps that helps explore material on a spontaneous and collaborative level.
+Improvisation provides students with a powerful acting tool that helps explore material on a spontaneous and collaborative level.
 Students delve into a diverse range of unscripted scenes aimed to stimulate the imagination and engage in the impulses of discovery.
+Focus will be on learning the character and scene to appropriately improvise.